-Description: Cisterns and rain barrels are structures that store rooftop runoff and reuse it for landscaping and other non-potable uses.
+Cisterns and rain barrels are structures that store rooftop runoff and reuse it for landscaping and other non-potable uses.
 Instead of a nuisance to get rid of, consider rooftop runoff as a resource that can be reused or infiltrated.
 In contrast, conventional stormwater management strategies take rooftop runoff, which is often relatively free of pollutants, and direct it into the stormwater treatment system along with runoff from paved areas.

-Advantages/Benefits:
+Advantages/Benefits

 Can reduce water demand for irrigation or other non-potable uses.